HduDBSI/Dataset4TD/comments-without-labels/readme.md

 Run [split](/data_collection/map_remap.py#L144) to extract comments to this directory.

-the comment has the same `loc_idx` belongs to the same code snippet.
+Once the comments are extracted here, note that the comment has the same `loc_idx` belongs to the same code snippet.